IIED-org/IIED-main/README.md

 - **Backlog**: Issues go here when initially created.
 Assign the issue to the project and tag it with the relevant milestone.
 - **Todo**: Issues go into this column when prioritised and optionally assigned
 - **In progress**: When the issue has been assigned and work commenced it moves here.
-The number of items should ideally be limited ([Kanban](https://www.atlassian.com/agile/kanban/wip-limits) methodology) or addressed by means of sprints [Scrum](https://scrumguides.org/scrum-guide.html).
+The number of items should ideally be limited ([Kanban](https://www.atlassian.com/agile/kanban/wip-limits) methodology) or addressed by means of sprints ([Scrum](https://scrumguides.org/scrum-guide.html)).
-- **Ready for test**: Issued assigned to someone else to check work is complet
+- **Ready for test**: Issued assigned to someone else to check work is complete
 - **Done**: Issue is closed

 There are two [milestones ](https://github.com/IIED-org/pubs/milestones)